UWE Bristol Volunteering Schools Programme

 What is involved?

 As a Primary School Volunteer, you will volunteer for one morning or afternoon a week in a local school.
-UWE Bristol Volunteering recruits volunteers in September to start volunteering after the October half term.
-However, if you miss this, don't worry as we open recruitment again before Christmas for volunteers to start in February.
+UWE Bristol Volunteering recruits volunteers in September to start volunteering after the October half term, and again in November and December for volunteers to start in February.

 Schools appreciate volunteers who can volunteer throughout the year, but do understand that students at the University have assessment periods.